Scour (band): History

 Scour's original lineup featured Anselmo, guitarist Derek Engemann, guitarist Chase Fraser, bassist John Jarvis, and drummer Jesse Schobel.

 The band debuted with the single "Dispatched" in 2016.
 The same year, they released their first EP, The Grey EP, through Anselmo's Housecore Records.
 The group's second extended play, The Red EP, followed in 2017.
-The title track and the song "Piles" were made available for streaming ahead of the release of the EP.
+The title track and the song "Piles" were available for streaming ahead of the release of the EP.

 After a hiatus, Scour returned in 2020 with The Black EP, released through Housecore Records and Nuclear Blast.
-Released on November 27, 2020, the EP featured guest appearances from Erik Rutan (Hate Eternal, Cannibal Corpse), Pat O'Brien (ex-Cannibal Corpse), and actor Jason Momoa who provides guest vocals on one track.
-Ahead of the EP's release, Scour had released the Bathory cover "Massacre" as a single.
+Released on November 27, 2020, the EP featured guest appearances from Erik Rutan (Hate Eternal, Cannibal Corpse), Pat O'Brien (ex-Cannibal Corpse), and actor Jason Momoa guesting vocals on one track.
+Ahead of the EP's release, Scour released the Bathory cover "Massacre" as a single.

 In 2024, the band announced their first full-length album, Gold, which includes a guest solo by Gary Holt (Slayer, Exodus) on the track "Coin".
 Recording began in February 2023 at Anselmo's personal studio, Nodferatu's Lair, with the album officially released on February 21, 2025.
+Gold received effusive reviews in the metal press, being called "an absolute black metal masterpiece" (Metal Injection), "an authentic vision for modern American Black Metal" (This is Black Metal), and "a masterclass in sonic annihilation" (Antihero).

 Scour has performed at major metal festivals such as Roskilde, Hellfest, Tecate Metal Fest, and Maryland Deathfest.